HL7/davinci-dtr/input/pagecontent/use_cases.md

 >If the resulting information is to be sent to a third party (e.g., payer) see [Section 4.4.5.1](specification__behaviors__persisting_application_state.html#smart-on-fhir-applications-and-servers)

 >DTR does not support creating new orders or changing existing orders.
-DTR supports documentation requirements for a device, service, and medication requests.
+DTR supports documentation requirements for device, service, and medication requests.
 When the required documentation cannot be populated from the EHR, DTR provides the ability to capture the missing information.